Prisoners nationwide go on strike to protest 'modern-day slavery'

-Prison inmates nationwide plan to put pressure on the country's penal system by going on a two-week strike beginning Tuesday.
+Prison inmates nationwide, seeking to put pressure on the country's penal system, began a two-week strike on Tuesday.

-The strike is timed to begin on the anniversary of the killing of jailed African American activist and inmate George Jackson.
+The strike was timed to begin on the anniversary of the killing of jailed African American activist George Jackson.
 He was killed by a guard in 1971 after taking guards and two inmates hostage in a bid to escape from San Quentin State Prison in California.

 The final day of the strike — Sept.
 9 — also carries symbolism.
-That's the day in 1971 that the Attica Prison riots in New York began, eventually leaving over 40 people dead when police stormed in to re-take the facility.
+That's the day in 1971 that the Attica Prison riots began in New York, eventually leaving more than 40 people dead when police stormed in to re-take the facility.

 Prisoners leading the protests say the strike is aimed at ending what they call "modern-day slavery."
 Inmates complain they are paid pennies on the dollar per hour for labor.